icarusgk/cs50w-final-project/README.md

 In this file, I render the whole app.

-I have the `SideBar` component, the `UpperMenu` by the right side positioned at the top and the rest of the content is displayed as a view by the `router-view` component, being the `HomeView` the default one on the `/` route.
+I have the `SideBar` component, the `TheUpperMenu` by the right side positioned at the top and the rest of the content is displayed as a view by the `router-view` component, being the `HomeView` the default one on the `/` route.

-I added the `Alerts` component in here so that they were accessible throughout the app.
+I added the `TheAlerts` component in here so that they were accessible throughout the app.

 > `axios.ts`